Federal Work Study

 - Students supply a W-4 form, an I-9 form, copies of Social Security Card and Driver's License or other acceptable documents, and bank account information for direct deposit of wages.
-These are filed with the Payroll Office.
-Download 2015-16 Paperwork.
+These ORIGINAL COPIES are filed with the Payroll Office.
+Be sure to download and complete all documents.

-- Copies of the employment verification form are sent to the supervisor and the Payroll Office.
+- Copies of the employment verification form are sent to the Financial Aid Office.

 - Time cards are completed daily, signed and turned into the Payroll Office weekly by the supervisor.

 - At the conclusion of each month, the total number of hours worked is multiplied by appropriate wage, proper deductions for income taxes are made, and the balance electronically transmitted to the student's bank account.
-The student receives a printed statement of the transaction by campus mail.
+The student receives a statement of the transaction by logging into eSELFSEFVE.com.
 The normal payday for work-study employees is the 8th of each month.

 - Students and supervisors are reminded continuously that the student must NOT work during times of scheduled classes or labs.
 It is not acceptable for a student to be on the time clock at any time they are scheduled to be in class.
-There are NO exceptions to this rule!!!
+There are no exceptions.